International Boat Shipping

 Boats on cradles can ship this way too, but the cradle is positioned on a rolling flat rack provided by the shipping line, and used to maneuver the unit into position on the vessel and off at final destination.

 There is usually a height restriction for RORO service of 15ft but that can vary from line to line.

 Some boats are too big for RORO and may need to be lifted onto the deck of the ship by crane, where they are blocked and strapped into position.

 This service has no height restriction as they are stored for the duration of the sailing on the upper deck of the liner.
 There are additional crane fees for this service at origin and destination.

 For larger super boats and yachts, there are specially built semi-submersible vessels that can take these boats literally out of the water and drop them back into the water at destination.

 The carrier vessel drops it deck below water level and the boats move into position above the deck.
 Divers secure the boats into position and once they are all in place, the vessel rises from the water.
 This is an amazing process to witness.

-If you're ready to ship your boat overseas, fill out our quote form and get a free shipping estimate or call us today and speak with one of our logistics specialists!
+If you’re ready to ship your boat overseas, fill out our quote form at the top of the page and get a free shipping estimate or call us today and speak with one of our logistics specialists!